storacha/specs/w3-access.md

 }
 ```

-When Bob runs `w3up` agent the first time and authorizes as `bob@gmail.com`, the program invokes [access claim] capability and collects all capabilities available to the account, including one sent by Alice, gaining access to her space.
+When Bob runs the `w3up` agent the first time and authorizes as `bob@gmail.com`, the program invokes the [access claim] capability and collects all capabilities available to the account, including the one sent by Alice, gaining access to her space.

 [`did:key`]: https://w3c-ccg.github.io/did-method-key/
 [UCAN]:https://github.com/ucan-wg/spec/blob/692e8aab59b763a783fe1484131c3f40d997b69a/README.md